 - and more…

-In conclusion, dairy is accepted for a standard ketogenic diet and if you are already achieving great results with dairy then continue doing what you are doing.
+Dairy is accepted for a standard ketogenic diet.
+If you are already achieving great results with dairy, then continue doing what you are doing.

 However, if you experience a weight loss stall, or any of the issues above, maybe try dairy-free keto for a few weeks and see how you feel.

 For more reasons why you are not getting the results you want on keto, check our article Top 14 Ketogenic Diet Mistakes and Why You Are Not Losing Weight.